Impetus/hazelcast-ui/README.md

 Improvements Needed
 ---------------------
-1. Need to add proper loggers in webservices
+[ ] Need to modify name of hazelcast webservices jar
-2. Need to add generic error messages in web services